 With a final push we crawled over the final boulders and reached the Mount Amos peak in just over an hour.

 The wind was harsh, cutting right to the skin in the freezing temperatures, and we found shelter under a large rock while we waited for the sun to come up.

 There were a few early risers up there already, all photographers, and as the landscape began to light up below us we all snapped away.

 The sun peaking over the horizon, casting its golden rays across the glistening sea of Wineglass Bay and the Freycinet Peninsula below us was a sight to behold.

 Don’t believe us?
-Check out our video below!
+Check out our video of the Mount Amos hike below!